top of page

 On my chassis when it was built with an ARRAY, I was running 11 drives.

-• In the array or Cold Storage, it's (3) 16TB drives ...
+• In the array or Cold Storage, it's (18) drives on a combination of 14, 16, and 18TB ...
 1 parity drive that serve as the fault tolerance aspect of the data protection and 2 drives.
 Meaning if a drive in the "array" (the set of hard drives with the data} fails, the "parity" drives ensure that I don't lose any data.
 The 2 drives that are housing all of my data have less accessed data.

 Today, it's changed to ZFS.